Best Book Editing Software For Modern Authors: 9 Top Options

 Pricing: $45

-It also includes drag and drop functionality for moving different parts of your book.
-These options make it easier to see at a glance at what stage individual parts of your manuscript are at before sending to an editor.
-Scrivener also includes a distraction-free mode for when you want to line edit a troublesome chapter without losing focus.
+It also includes drag-and-drop functionality for moving different parts of your book.
+These options make it easier to see at a glance what stage individual parts of your manuscript are at before sending it to an editor.
+Scrivener also includes a distraction-free mode for when you want to edit a troublesome chapter without losing focus.
 Basically, it presents your manuscript and hides the desktop.

 4. AutoCrit